UWCSEA is a united, welcoming community, spread across two campuses that embrace students and their families.

 A UWCSEA education is values-based and holistic, developing young people who will build a more peaceful and sustainable world.
 Learn more.

 Our curriculum is designed to help students develop knowledge, skills and understanding through five elements of our learning programme.
 Learn more.

 The passion and energy of our diverse community of students is what makes our campuses come to life.
 Learn more.

 Our scholars come from a wide range of backgrounds and bring unique perspectives and experience to our community.
 Learn more.

 A welcome from our Director of Admissions and introduction to our process.
 Learn more.

-Find our more about our annual admissions cycle.
-We are currently accepting applications for K1–Grade 11.
+Find our more about our annual admissions cycle and join our Admissions updates email list.
 Learn more.

 As a learning community, we engage with the world of ideas to connect concepts and put ideas into action.
 Learn more.

-Join us as we engage pioneers and thinkers in education at our third event If not now when?
-From access to equity on Thursday, 25 February.
+Join us as we engage pioneers and thinkers in education at our fourth event on Thursday, 22 April.